Zinoex/IntervalMDP.jl/docs/src/index.md

 - Multithreaded CPU and CUDA-accelerated value iteration
 - Data loading and writing in formats by various tools (PRISM, bmdp-tool, IMDP.jl)

+!!! info
+    Until now, all state-of-the-art tools for IMDPs have been standalone programs.
+    This is explicitly a package, enabling better integration with other tools and libraries.

 ## Installation

 This package requires Julia v1.9 or later.
 Refer to the [official documentation](https://julialang.org/downloads/) on how to install it for your system.